 Prosthodontics involves making and fitting artificial teeth, also known as dentures or prosthetic appliances.
-We pay 50 percent of the allowable expense for these services after you pay your Deductible.
+Payment for these appliances is based on the date they are put in your mouth - called the Seat Date.
+We pay 50 percent of the allowable expense for these services up to your annual plan maximum, after you pay your Deductible.